AnyDSL/impala2-experiment/README.md

 ```
 git config --global url.ssh://git@github.com/.insteadOf https://github.com/
 ```
-This will use SSH instead of HTTPS and will grant you push access of the submodules if applicable.
+This will use SSH instead of HTTPS and will grant you push access for the submodules if applicable.

 ## Syntax